-Walking Calorie Calculator for Women Over 40
+Walking Calorie Calculator for Weight Loss for Women Over 40

 This calculator is designed specifically for women over 40 using walking as a gentle yet powerful tool for fat loss.
 By entering your weight, pace, time, and terrain, you’ll discover how many calories you burn per walk—helping you turn everyday steps into a strategic part of your weight loss plan while supporting hormonal balance, stress reduction, and long-term wellness.